nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 immediately.
 We do not have immediate plans to implement these ideas, but we would gladly accept patches that do so.

-The following list is meant to give an overview of these improvements, but as this document ages, it may become stale.
+The following list gives an overview of these improvements, but as this document ages, it may become stale.
 The canonical list of improvements that researchers may find useful is tagged in our bugtracker with [circpad-researchers](https://trac.torproject.org/projects/tor/query?keywords=~circpad-researchers), and the list of improvements that are known to be necessary for some research areas are tagged with